 The local guide, Dawn, will lead you on an amusing and edutaining romp around this fair former fishing village.
 But even if you’re not lucky enough to be in St Ives on Wednesday from April to October, you can still find…

 approximately top 5: What to do in St Ives

 Whether or not you take the tour, the lower level of the guildhall often has farmers markets and artists markets in the summer.
-I bought a clock made from an old CD from a cheerful elderly couple.
-They seemed quite excited to learnt that their clock would be traveling all the way to New York City, but I can’t tell if they were just being terribly polite or if they meant it.
+At the artist market, I bought a clock made from an old CD from a cheerful elderly couple.
+They seemed quite excited to learn that their clock would be traveling all the way to New York City, but I can’t tell if they were just being terribly polite or if they meant it.
 Old English people are confusing that way.

 2) Lambeth Walk Beach

 Lambeth Walk Beach is a spot many tourists miss because the sand isn’t as good as some of the other beaches in St Ives.
 But if you miss this spot, you’ll pass up the chance to see some of the best views in your 24 hours in St Ives.
 From here, we can see two lighthouses, the old and the new.
 In true English fashion, New Lighthouse dates all the way back to 1890.

 The beach was named Lambeth Walk after the popular song and dance from the 1930s.
 But Dawn said that people in St Ives meant it as a joke because the “Lambeth Walk” that people were doing on the beach in St Ives was more of a drunken stumble than a dance hall dance.
 A beach that’s also a sarcastic insult?
 St Ives is my kind of town!

 So this is the parish church of St Ives.
 Confusingly, it is also called St Ia’s Church because it was named for the Irish Saint Ia who brought Christianity to Cornwall.
 The legend has it that she came over from Ireland on a leaf.